dotnet/corefxlab/docs/specs/alcproxies.md

 There may be cases where the main program attempts to make a method call to an older plugin, where the method doesn't exist.
 When the API makes a call to `TargetObject` through `ServerObject`, it will be using `Reflection.Invoke`, meaning if there ever is a case where we don't have the requested method we're calling, the invoke should throw a `TargetException`, which we could *potentially* do something with, but probably not.

 #### ALC Unloading

+##### Out-of-process
+When a process gets destroyed, unloaded, or removed in some way, the fored unload needs to be dealt with on the `ClientObject` side.

+The IPC formed between the `ClientObject` and `ServerObject` should be able to recognize when the server's process is killed, by either having the `ServerObject` send a signal to `ClientObject` that it's being destroyed, or by having `ClientObject` recognize when the IPC channel has been destroyed.
+When this happens, we can throw errors whenever the program attempts to use the `ProxyObject`, stating that the proxy is no longer valid.

+##### In-process
+When we unload an ALC that has a proxy connection, there is no immediate destruction of the context, unlike the out-of-process scenario.
+Instead, the GC will collect the unloaded `AssemblyLoadContext` normally, once it has been dereferenced by all other objects.
+In this design, the API will effectively have "weak" references to the object, that hold the reference until the ALC calls `Unload()`, where the proxy will no longer be valid.

-During the `AssemblyLoadContext.Unloading` event, the `ClientObject` can remove any reference it has to the `ServerObject`, allowing for the server to unload with the ALC.
-Since there are no other connections into the ALC other then the connection between client and server, the target ALC should be able to unload everything in itself correctly.
-Afterwards, the `ProxyObject` could remove its reference to the `ClientObject`, opening it up to be collected by the GC.
+When `AssemblyLoadContext.Unload()` is called from the user ALC, the `AssemblyLoadContext.Unloading` event is fired, which we can hook to get `ClientObject` to remove the reference to `ServerObject`, effectively severing the reference between the two.
+While the `ProxyObject` is still allowed to be called in code at this point, it should throw an exception that the proxy no longer has a connection to the ALC object being used, which allows for the ALC to be removed by the GC in its unloading scenario.
+Since there are no other connections into the ALC made by the API other then the connection between client and server, the target ALC should be able to continue unloading in the same way as if the proxies never existed.
+After severing the connection between client and server, we could also get the `ProxyObject` could remove its reference to the `ClientObject`, opening it up to be collected by the GC.

-There's no need for the server to dereference the target object, since they are both within the target ALC, and can be removed during the unload process.
+There's no need for the server to dereference the target object, since they are both within the target ALC, and can be removed whenever the target ALC cleans itself up.

 There are a few potential places where this isolation isn't perfect, which is discussed in the next point.